knative/serving/docs/contracts/developer-monitoring-contract.md

 #### User Logs Locations

 * `stdout` / `stderr`: Developer MUST be able to write logs to `stdout/stderr` channels.
-* any file under `/var/log`: Developer SHOULD be able to write logs to any file under `/var/log` if [cluster operator](../product/personas.md#operator-personas) enables this feature.
+* `/var/log`: Developer SHOULD be able to write logs to any file under `/var/log` if [cluster operator](../product/personas.md#operator-personas) enables this feature.
 * syslog(`/dev/log`): This is a TBD [issue](https://github.com/elafros/elafros/issues/822).

 #### User Logs Formats